nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### End Notes

 End notes or chapter notes must be placed in a [^section^] element at the end of the content file, before the closing of the top-level `<section>` element.
 The section containing the notes must have the [^/role^] attribute set to `doc-endnotes` and [^/epub:type^] set to `endnotes`.
 If the source includes a section like this with a heading, the heading must be preserved and marked up with a heading element at an appropriate level.
 If the source does not include a heading for the note section, one must be added.
-The section [End Note Heading](#end-note-heading) contains language-specific headings to be used.
+Section [5.1.5 End Note Heading](#end-note-heading) contains language-specific headings to be used.

 If the notes have sequential numbers, the note texts must be marked up as an ordered list.
 The list items containing the note texts must have unique [^global/id^] attributes that the note references can link to.
 Note that the note numbers will be automatically generated by the [^ol^] markup and must not be included in the text.